Changtzuan/ici_big_data_social_analysis/README.md

 For the sentiment evaluation, the core aim of the project was to benchmark the labeling and reasoning performance of leading large language models (LLMs) on Mandarin political news.
 We evaluated several LLMs such as ChatGPT-4o/4.1/o3, LLaMA 3.3, Qwen, and DeepSeek, using two classification frameworks: a single-stage direct sentiment classification, and a two-step reasoning-based labeling process with custom prompts.
 Accuracy was compared and calculated against human-labeled samples, revealing significant differences across models and prompt strategies.

-Eventually, ChatGPT o3 demonstrated the most reliable and consistent performance.
+Eventually, ChatGPT-o3 demonstrated the most reliable and consistent performance.
 All visualizations and analytical results in this project are then based on its labeling output.
 Our analysis included chi-square tests, topic modeling, and correspondence analysis to reveal ideological patterns and framing biases across media outlets.
 This project illustrates how LLM-driven NLP workflows can be applied to multilingual media research, providing insight into political discourse and the computational challenges of sentiment modeling in non-English contexts.

 ## Getting Started